risingwavelabs/risingwave-docs/docs/create-source/create-source-cdc.md

 To ingest CDC data from MySQL or PostgreSQL into RisingWave, you can use a CDC tool to convert data change streams in databases to Kafka topics, and then use the native Kafka connector in RisingWave to consume data from the Kafka topics.

 For RisingWave to ingest CDC data, you must create a materialized source (`CREATE MATERIALIZED SOURCE`) and specify primary keys.

-The difference between a non-materialized and materialized source is that data from a materialized source is stored in RisingWave, while data from a non-materialized source is not.
+Materializing a source means that you want to persist the data from the source in RisingWave.
+For CDC data, the source must be materalized.

 The supported CDC data formats are [Debezium](https://debezium.io) JSON (for both MySQL and PostgreSQL) and [Maxwell](https://maxwells-daemon.io) JSON (for MySQL only).

 - Debezium JSON (`ROW FORMAT DEBEZIUM_JSON`): You can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) to convert MySQL or PostgreSQL data change streams to Kafka topics.
 To learn about how to configure MySQL and deploy the Debezium connector for MySQL, see the [Debezium connector for MySQL documentation](https://debezium.io/documentation/reference/stable/connectors/mysql.html).
 - Maxwell JSON (`ROW FORMAT MAXWELL`): You can use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka topics.
 To learn about how to configure MySQL and deploy Maxwell's daemon, see the [Quick Start](https://maxwells-daemon.io/quickstart/).